World-first in-road charging test for trucks successful, highway speeds next

 Smartroad Gotland

-Over the coming months, Smartroad Gotland said it plans to test at "highway speed" with an increased charging rate 125 kW.
+Over the coming months, Smartroad Gotland said it plans to test at "highway speed" with an increased charging rate 125 kw.

 More stretches of road will be added as well, along with an electric airport shuttle bus.